 A Phase II Study of Intensive Consolidation and Stem Cell Mobilization Therapy With Ofatumumab, Etoposide, and High-dose Ara-C (OVA), Followed by Autologous Stem Cell Transplantation in High-risk Patients With Relapsed/Refractory Diffuse Large B-Cell Lymphoma

 This is a single-institution, single-arm, prospective phase II study.
 Patients with high-risk DLBCL (defined as either achieving less than complete remission (CR) to initial rituximab-containing therapy or relapsing within 12 months of initial therapy) will be enrolled on this study and will undergo staging prior to receiving intensive mobilization with ofatumumab, etoposide, and high-dose ara-C (OVA).
-Following successful stem cell collection, patients will proceed to standard autologous transplantation with cyclophosphamide, BCNU, and etoposide (CBV) preparative regimen.
+Following successful stem cell collection, patients will proceed to standard autologous transplantation with cyclophosphamide, 1,3-bis(2-chloroethyl)-1-nitrosourea (BCNU), and etoposide (CBV) preparative regimen.
 Response evaluation will occur after salvage therapy, following intensive mobilization therapy (d42), at day +90 after ASCT, and at 6, 12 and 24 months thereafter.
 Event-free, progression-free, and overall survival will also be assessed until 48 months.
 The primary study endpoint is mobilization-adjusted complete metabolic response rate (maCR) following OVA.
-Subjects who are not chemosensitive to salvage therapy (i.e. do not achieve a PR or CR) will be re-evaluated after an additional salvage regimen.
+Subjects who are not chemosensitive to salvage therapy (i.e. do not achieve a partial response or complete response) will be re-evaluated after an additional salvage regimen.
 If they are still not chemosensitive at this point, they will be withdrawn from the study and replaced.

 Open to people ages 18 years and up

-ECOG performance status ≤ 2.
+- Eastern Cooperative Oncology Group (ECOG) performance status ≤ 2.

 Eligibility to proceed to OVA

-No active uncontrolled infection.
+- No active uncontrolled infection.